What is EMDR?

 EMDR therapy is based on a well-researched protocol.
 But it is much more than a series of technical steps.
 There are many innovations that make EMDR a creative and adaptive model of therapy.
 We are committed to keeping up to date with current innovations and research and include many creative adaptations with children and adults.
 Dr Jenny Dwyer has trained in a number of specialist EMDR approaches such as:

-- Early Intervention following a traumatic experience - early intervention may prevent complications that can arise from traumatic experiences
+Early Intervention following a traumatic experience - early intervention may prevent complications that can arise from traumatic experiences.
+We currently provide EMDR early intervention to workers at the front line of trauma practice, victims of crime and community violence, and natural disasters.

-- Group EMDR treatment - Group approaches can be used with families, communities, work colleagues or others who have experienced a similar trauma such as natural disaster, family violence, terrorism or community based violence, and other trauma effecting a group of people
+Group EMDR treatment - Group approaches can be used with families, communities, work colleagues or others who have experienced a similar trauma such as natural disaster, family violence, terrorism or community based violence, and other trauma effecting a group of people.
+We are able to provide EMDR therapy and training in group approaches with EMDR